 Thyssenkrupp has recently revealed that they have successfully developed fully functional full-scale MULTI elevators.
 Watch their promotional video above.

-In the video, you can clearly see many details such as the use of original elevator rails.
-Traveling cables were replaced by “data rails” and since power unit and controller are integrated within the enclosure rather than beeing on top the hoistway or in machine room, the need for “power rails” is obvious.
-It almost reminds my of skytrain/metro which uses the same system but this one is vertical and on a smaller scale.
+In the video, you can clearly see many details such as the use of the original elevator rails.
+Travelling cables were replaced by “data rails” and since the power unit and controller are integrated within the enclosure rather than being on top of the hoistway or in the machine room, the need for “power rails” is obvious.
+It almost reminds me of Skytrain/metro which uses the same system but this one is vertical and on a smaller scale.

 See for yourself.

 Today, thyssenkrupp celebrates by unveiling one of the industry’s most forward-thinking innovations created since the 19th century: the world’s first rope-less and sideways-moving elevator system, MULTI.
 Instead of one cabin per shaft moving up and down, the MULTI offers multiple cabins operating in loop, like a metro system inside a building.
 Without the use of cables, MULTI runs on a safe multi-level brake system and redundant wireless data and energy management on the cars.
 The much-anticipated concept today becomes a reality, as ThyssenKrupp launches the first fully functional unit at its purpose-built innovation test tower in Rottweil, Germany.

 The world premiere will also announce the leading European real estate business OVG Real Estate as MULTI’s very first customer.
 In partnership with thyssenkrupp, various MULTI systems will be installed in the new East Side Tower building in Berlin.
 The building is set to become a pole of attraction and known around the world as one of the references of the German capital.